blahcat/blahcat.github.io/_posts/2013-12-23-read_write_process_memory_on_linux.md

 }
 ```

-can hence still have its memory read :
+As such, it would acquire an exclusive lock, preventing any other ptrace instance (say a debugger) to manipulate its memory (that's like ELF anti-debug 101).
+But it can hence still have its memory read:

 ``` c
 struct iovec local[1], remote[1];